chbh-opensource/mri-on-bear-edu/README.md

 pip install -r requirements.txt
 ```

-This assumes that you have push access.
 If you do not, you will need to `git clone` from your own GitHub account:

 `git clone https://github.com/YOUR-USERNAME/mri-on-bear`